Jane Goodall Institute Don't Let Them Disappear branding + campaign

 With a shared passion for conservation, existing client Leonardo DiCaprio Foundation, partnered with the Jane Goodall Institute for a campaign to raise awareness for ape conservation and their habitats.
-Superfried were commissioned to develop the design, identity and promo animation for a t-shirt flash sale in association with Represent.
+We had worked with the DiCaprio Foundation on many successful projects – LEAF .
+World Oceans Day .
+Sharks .
+Elephants .
+QRFN.
+So they commissioned design studio Superfried to develop the design, branding and promo animation for a t-shirt flash sale in association with Represent.

 If possible the design should represent all of the following apes – Gorillas, Chimpanzees, Orangutans, Gibbons and Bonobos.
 This was tricky and various approaches were either too complex or too fun for the gravitas of the message.

 Connection to their habitat led to idea of their forms emerging from smoke due to deforestation.
 However, initial blurred, smokey visuals would not work for a screen printed tee.
-After various tests, I managed to develop a vector based technique that conveyed the fluid nature of the smoke.
-Then inspired by the elongated form of the trees, I developed a bespoke, high impact, condensed type style for the key campaign message – Don’t Let Them Disappear.
+After various tests, a vector based technique was developed that successfully conveyed the fluid nature of the smoke.
+Inspired by the elongated form of the trees, bespoke typography in a condensed, high impact type style was developed for the key campaign logotype – Don’t Let Them Disappear.

 In addition to the t-shirt an idea for a potential poster print was proposed to be sold at a later date.
-To increase the appeal FoilCo suggested printing them in foil and kindly ran a startling test in silver on black.
+To increase the appeal FoilCo suggested printing them in foil and kindly ran a startling test in silver on black stock.

 - Typeface design